-GNATprove verifies data initialization modularly on a per subprogram basis.
-To allow this verification, the SPARK language requires a stronger data initialization policy than standard Ada: you should initialize every global variable that is read by a subprogram and every parameter of mode 'in' or 'in out' on entry to the subprogram.
+GNATprove verifies data initialization modularly on a per-subprogram basis.
+To allow this verification, the SPARK language requires a stronger data initialization policy than standard Ada: you should initialize every global variable that is read by a subprogram and every variable passed to the subprogram as an 'in' or 'in out' parameter.